rcarmo/rss2imap/README.md

 * Can (optionally) include images inline (as `data:` URIs for now -- which only works properly on iOS/Mac -- soon as MIME attachments)
 * Can (optionally) remove read (but not flagged) items automatically

-# Next Steps:
+# Project Status:

-* Refactor this as a multi-threaded app with a SQLite feed store -- in progress as part of [bottle-fever](https://github.com/rcarmo/bottle-fever)
+Given that I've only had to tweak _one thing_ after two years of continued use, I'd say this is more than stable.
+I've gone off and built a multi-threaded app with a SQLite feed store called [bottle-fever](https://github.com/rcarmo/bottle-fever), but there's only so much free time, and even though this code is crammed with hideous legacy idioms, it works as is...

+# Exercises For The Reader:

 * Test nested folders (am only using single folders, not a nested hierarchy, so this might break)
 * Automatic message categorization using Bayesian filtering and NLTK
 * Better reference tracking to identify 'hot' items